 - Clients and/or employers for whom we provide (or have provided) writing/editing/writing consulting services, and/or publishers and/or other third parties through which we publish, perform, broadcast, exhibit, and/or otherwise distribute, and/or to whom we license and/or offer, our content and/or other creative endeavors (professional or otherwise).

 Each of the above-listed categories of sources may provide us with information that falls into several or all of the categories of personal information listed in “Categories of Personal Information Collected” above.

 - Functionality: We use the information so that this website (and/or its related services), or certain specific functions thereof, can work properly.
 For example (but without limitation), none of the pages or content on this website will load if the web server doesn’t have a valid IP address to which to transmit the necessary data.

-- Providing a service: We use the information to provide some service or perform some action you ask (or have asked) us to perform.
+- Providing services: We use the information to perform some action(s) you have asked us to perform; respond to comments, inquiries, and/or other messages; provide services; and/or otherwise conduct the normal activities involved in running our business and/or offering our services.
 For example (but without limitation), we probably couldn’t send you a physical document without your mailing or delivery address.

-- Auditing interactions with consumers
+- Auditing related to interactions with consumers

-- Certain short-term uses
+- Certain short-term, transient uses

 - Internal research for tech development